 Pack medication containers in a plastic zip bag with the camper’s name printed in permanent ink on the bag.
 All medications, vitamins, and supplements must be in original containers with the doctor’s name, dosage, and any instructions clearly stated.

-We ask that troop leaders or troop volunteers keep medications, vitamins, ointments, etc., in a secure container for the girls during their stay.
-Troop leaders should note the Health History Form (see forms) that parents filled out with medication instructions and approval when collecting and dispensing medications to girls.
+We ask that troop leaders or troop volunteers keep medications, vitamins, ointments, etc., in a secure container for the Girl Scouts during their stay.
+Troop leaders should note the Health History Form (see forms) that parents filled out with medication instructions and approval when collecting and dispensing medications to campers.

 We have a supply of commonly used over-the-counter medicines, so it is not necessary to send these to camp.
 If you have a question about a specific medicine, please contact us.